Deadly 60 Series 6 with Steve Backshall

 During his stay Mark filmed the following footage:

-• Coral reef (including fixed position shots and spawning at full moon)
+• Coral reef (establishing shots, fixed position lapse time shots, spawning at full moon)

 • Uninhabited tropical island (aerials from drone)